AmbitionlessFr1end/h-manga-downloader/README.md

 ### Problems
  - Messy code
- - A bit on the slow site
+ - A bit on the slow side (depends on computer and network)

 ### Comments